 Read the full Department of Health advice on PHN supply of PPE here.

-For General Practices, ACCHOs and community pharmacies
+General Practices, ACCHOs and community pharmacies

 - Surgical masks from the Commonwealth emergency stockpile are in stock for General Practices, community pharmacies, Aboriginal Community Controlled Health Organisations (ACCHO) to work with at-risk or COVID-19 community members (NOT for commercial resale).

-For Nurse Practioner Practices and Allied Health
+Nurse Practitioner Practices and Allied Health

-Nurse Practitioner owned or led primary care practices and Allied Health professionals are now eligible for limited access to Surgical masks for the use of their staff when there is no available commercial supply and they are working in higher-risk clinical areas, and with higher risk vulnerable patients.
+Nurse Practitioner owned or led primary care practices and Allied Health professionals are now eligible for limited access to surgical masks for the use of their staff when there is no available commercial supply and they are working in higher-risk clinical areas and with higher risk vulnerable patients.

-This specific allocation of surgical masks from the Commonwealth stockpile are intended for use only when services cannot be delayed for a symptomatic patient.
+This specific allocation of surgical masks from the Commonwealth stockpile is intended for use only when services cannot be delayed for a symptomatic patient.
 In this instance, it is essential that the allied health professional use the masks provided in line with the advice for appropriate use of PPE, available at www.health.gov.au.
 If a practitioner is unwell they should not see patients.

 SEMPHN has been distributing surgical and P2 masks as soon as they are supplied by the Commonwealth Department’s emergency stockpile.